- Simulation of multivariate, non-Gaussian structures.

 - Power polynomial transformations of random variables.

-- Theory and applications of Monte Carlo methods and Monte Carlo simulations in the social sciences.
+- Theory and applications of Monte Carlo simulations in the social sciences.

 - Simulation of structured, random correlation matrices.

-The goal of my research programme is to advance the fields of psychometrics, educational measurement and quantitative methodology in the social sciences.
-As such, I tend to divide it into two “aspects” that I believe are crucial to this mission.
+I consider myself a theoretician with the goal of advancing the fields of psychometrics, educational measurement and quantitative methodology in the social sciences from a theoretical-mathematical perspective.
+As such, I tend to divide my programme of research into two “aspects” that I believe are crucial to this mission.

 The first “aspect” informs the theory and practice of Monte Carlo simulations within education, psychology and the quantitative social sciences in general.
 I am interested in the mathematical properties of the data-generating algorithms used in this type of simulations as well as how these (mostly unacknowledged) properties can influence the conclusions we obtain from them.
 More specifically, I work with multivariate, non-Gaussian structures and how their mathematical properties may interact with Monte Carlo simulation designs resulting in the change and sometimes even reversal of published conclusions and recommendations.
 This “aspect” of my research also extends to the new field of “meta-science” where I try to understand why we do the type of Monte Carlo research that we do.
 Why do we select certain conditions?
 What kind of conclusions do we wish to obtain?
 What types of models are being investigated?
 The understanding of simulation research offers a unique window to understanding the research culture of quantitative methodology.